 Introduction to the general evaluation principles and theories necessary for design and development of an evaluation plan in nursing education, including test construction, clinical evaluation, additional data collection instruments, as well as utilization of data in outcomes assessment and management.
-Prereq: NURS 530.
-Prereq/Co-req: NURS 630.
-Offered: Fall Term A only.
+Prereq/Co-req: NURS 530.
+Offered: Fall Term A.